darklang/docs/docs/contributing/tour-of-editor.md

 call it the frontend though).

 It started life as an Elm application, and still uses the Elm Architecture (which we like).
-The current app is in Bucklescript.
+The current app is in ReScript.

 ## Elm architecture